-- Move ordering in exploring the choices is critical in performance. - Picking which child to do the probe is also critical. - Can do exact probes on h children, called probing factor h>1, of a choice instead of fixing the number of probings to be exactly one. - May decide to probe different number of children for each choice.
+- Move ordering in exploring the choices is critical in having a good performance. - Picking which child to do the probe is also critical. - Can do exact probes on h children, called probing factor h>1, of a choice instead of just exactly one. - May decide to probe different number of children for each choice.